Close Menu

 Traversing a doubly linked list involves starting at the head and moving through each node until the last node is reached.
 The steps are:

-to the next node by following thenext
+• Use a loop to move curr to the next node by following the next pointer.

-pointer. - Continue until the current node’s
+• Continue until the current node’s next pointer is NULL or None.

 This traversal is necessary because linked lists do not have direct indexing like arrays.
-The last node is identified as the one whose next
+The last node is identified as the one whose next pointer does not reference another node.

 What are the key steps for inserting a new node at the end of a doubly linked list?